therealmacjeezy/JamfProUploadPage_v1/README.md

 * **404 Error Page with larger uploads**
 	* This error usually occurs when the Request Limit header is set to a smaller value then the package you are trying to upload.
 To verify this is the cause of the issue, look in your webserver logs and find the substatus of the error.
 If it is 404.13, changing the Request Limit header will resolve this issue.

+* **Configuration Profile gets created without a payload**
+	* This will occur if the Configuration Profile was uploaded as a SIGNED profile.
+Verify the Configuration Profile is UNSIGNED and try the upload again.
+This will also occur if you are uploading a PPPC profile to a jamf instance older then 10.9.